 If there's a problem in your

 files, Cloud Shell immediately close after connection.
-To
+Safe mode

 To permanently delete all files in your home directory and restore your Cloud Shell home directory to a clean state, you can reset your Cloud Shell VM.